kynsofficial/siberiancms-integration/README.md

 1. Log in to your WordPress admin dashboard
 2. Navigate to **Plugins > Add New**
-3. Search for "SwiftSpeed Siberian Integration"
+3. Search for "Swiftspeed Siberian Integration"
 4. Click **Install Now** and then **Activate**

 ### Manual Installation